Phantom-Harsh/Multiple-disease-Predictor/README.md

 5. Pneumonia Detector: This feature utilizes X-ray chest images to detect pneumonia.
 By uploading an image, our app employs advanced image processing techniques to analyze and provide an accurate diagnosis, helping users take appropriate action promptly.

-6. Plant Disease Detection: By leveraging sophisticated deep learning models such as Xception and DenseNet, our app assists in identifying diseases in plants.
-Users can upload images of plant leaves, and our models will analyze them to determine whether the plant is healthy or affected by diseases, aiding in timely intervention.
+6. Liver Disease Prediction: Our app incorporates a sophisticated prediction model to assess the risk and presence of liver disease, based on relevant factors such as liver function tests, age, and gender.

 7. AI Doctor Chatbot: Engage in a conversation with our AI-powered doctor, equipped with the capabilities of the GPT-3.5 Turbo or GPT-4 model.
 Simply enter your health-related query, and our chatbot will provide accurate responses, guiding you with reliable information and recommendations.

-Our web application aims to empower users with valuable health insights, enabling them to make informed decisions about their well-being.
-Whether you are concerned about heart disease, hepatitis, Parkinson's, diabetes, pneumonia, or plant health, our app has you covered.
-With its intuitive interface and advanced prediction models, our app is your go-to resource for comprehensive disease prediction and health-related information.

-Experience the future of healthcare with our Multiple Disease Prediction App.
-Take control of your health today!
+With our web application, you gain valuable health insights, empowering you to make informed decisions about your well-being.
+From heart disease and hepatitis to Parkinson's, diabetes, pneumonia, and liver disease, our app covers a broad spectrum of health predictions.
+Experience the future of healthcare today and take control of your health like never before!